pingcap/docs-dm/en/handle-performance-issues.md

 To diagnose performance issues in the relay log unit, you can check the `binlog file gap between master and relay` monitoring metric.
 For more information about this metric, refer to [monitoring metrics of the relay log](monitor-a-dm-cluster.md#relay-log).
 If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue; if this metric is 0, it usually indicates that there is no performance issue.

 If the value of `binlog file gap between master and relay` is 0, but you suspect that there is a performance issue, you can check `binlog pos`.
-If `master` in this metric is much larger than the `relay`, a performance issue might exist.
+If `master` in this metric is much larger than `relay`, a performance issue might exist.
 In this case, diagnose and handle this issue accordingly.

 ### Read binlog data